EmixamPP/linux-enable-ir-emitter/docs/issues.md

 3. If none of the previous fix your problem, open an issue using the "Emitter does not work after successful configuration" template.

 ## Error with the systemd or udev boot service
+1. Ensure you have `systemd` or `openrc` (and the related version installed)
-Open an issue using the "Emitter does not work after successful configuration" template.
+2. Open an issue using the "Emitter does not work after successful configuration" template.

 ## Other bugs
 Open an issue using the "Bug report" template.